 Of course, challenging periods are always possible, but establishing a positive and growth-oriented attitude before you begin ensures these challenging periods end with a positive outcome.

-You should spend some time planning this out to avoid ending up in an uncomfortable, stressful or dangerous environment.
+You should spend some time planning this out to avoid ending up in a stressful or dangerous environment.

 Try and find a setting that has the following qualities:

 - Somewhere segregated to minimize contact with people outside your group